Vivek-04022001/documentation/coredev/plips.md

 # Plone Improvement Proposals (PLIPs)

 A PLIP is a Plone Improvement Proposal.
-It is a change to a Plone package that would affect everyone.
+It's a change to a Plone package that would affect everyone.
 PLIPs go through a different process than bug fixes because of their broad reaching effect.
 The Plone Framework Team reviews all PLIPs to be sure that it's in the best interest of the broader community to be implemented and that it's of high quality.